techyian/MMALSharp/README.md

 ```

-##Building

-The project is currently targeting .NET framework 4.5.2, and therefore requires Mono 4.x.

 ##Status

-As mentioned previously, this is currently an experimental build and therefore a lot of functionality is not fully tested, however
+This is currently an experimental build and therefore a lot of functionality is not fully tested, however
 a number of common features are working correctly.

 This library has only been tested on a Raspberry Pi 1 Model B so far with the NoIR v1 camera module, it may or may not work with